 Through Beechwood Books and Friends of the Trans Adirondack Route, Erik Schlimmer is available to present any of these five one-hour-long programs.

 "True Wilderness: The Adirondacks and the Trans Adirondack Route"

-Erik's 100 best images from this range during four seasons are shared among a discussion of adventure, history, and ecology.
+Erik's 100 best images from the largest park and forest preserve in the Lower Forty-Eight are shared among a discussion of adventure, history, and ecology.

 "Adirondack Place Names: Why is That Thing Called That?"

 100 place names are historically decoded in rousing detail via years of place name research.
-As Erik likes to say, "Behind every name there's a story, and the story's usually pretty good."
+As Erik says, "Behind every name there's a story, and the story's usually pretty good."

 "Cradle of the Union: Albany History Uncovered"

 New York's capital city has 800 streets, and thus as many street names.
-Erik takes audiences on a virtual tour of street names, weaving among war heroes, criminals, Founding Fathers, and Dutch settlers.
+Erik takes audiences on a virtual tour of street names, weaving among war heroes, criminals, Founding Fathers, and settlers.

 During a fourteen-venue tour, 100% of hosts reported they were completely satisfied with our programming.
 During this same tour, 200 audience members were anonymously asked, "Would you attend another presentation by Erik?"
 99% answered "yes," 1% answered "probably," and 0% answered "no."

 Small venues, such as rural libraries and historical societies, within 100 miles of our headquarters in Colorado Springs are asked to meet a $200 fee.
 Large venues, such as social clubs and universities, are asked to meet a $500 fee.
 Venues more than 100 miles from our headquarters are asked to cover travel costs.
 To present, all we need is a large display table, in-house AV projector and screen, and Internet access.
 We'll take care of the rest.
 To inquire about hosting our programming, visit our Contact page.